niteshroyal/DiceML/README.md

  f.close()
 ```

 2. Learning a distributional program from deterministic/probabilistic data as well as background theory.
-Two files are needed for this case.
+Two input files are needed for this case.

 ```python
  ## Output DC program